-January 17, 2023 – The Day I reached the milestone of making $100,000 on Upwork.
+January 2023 – My new year started with the milestone of making $100,000 on Upwork.
 It’s a special moment, I feel very lucky to get there, and I know there are 100s of freelancers who are working hard and making $100K is certainly an aspiration that they all share.

 Of course making $100,000 on a freelancing platform is just a milestone and not the end goal, but getting there, is an achievement worth celebrating.
 (Which I did with my family, and a lot of gratitude)

 But this post is about lessons, things that I have learned from my experience as a freelancer on Upwork, my journey of making $100,000.

 Although I think you learn something new every day, and each day can teach you something that helps you become a better version of yourself at whatever you do.
 The 10 lessons that I want to share with you, will help you focus on the things that work well to become a successful freelancer, although these lessons can be applied to other freelancing platforms, my specifics would be about Upwork, as that is where I got a bit of success. 🙂

 And finally, before we get onto the 10 lessons, a bit of a disclaimer!
 These lessons are from my personal experience, my journey of making $100,000 on Upwork as a freelancer.
 These are not shortcuts or quick hacks to making $100K (I don’t think there are any), and certainly I do not believe that one should follow another’s path, everyone has their own journey, the lessons are there only to learn and apply on your way as you go and as you deem fit, and not copy paste.
 I hope this made sense, if not, feel free to comment below and I’ll be happy to answer your questions.

 I think Robert Kiyosaki in a video once said – “Money is in the Money”.
 Meaning if you’re working for a client that is making a lot of money, it will be easy for them to pay you at a decent rate versus a client that is trying to establish their business or struggling to be profitable.